XDWiki/XDWiki.github.io/pages/bootstrap.md

 #### Cons
 1. Since it's based on Bootstrap your forms must be structured using Bootstrap classes
 2. If you have dynamic form fields that are visible/hidden and you are using other Bootstrap plug-ins in the form (ex. bootstrap select) you will run into issues.
-Hidden fields can be ignored so they aren't validated BUT in the case of bootstrap select the <select> is hidden even though the rendered dropdown list is visible.
+Hidden fields can be ignored so they aren't validated BUT in the case of bootstrap select the <!--<select>--> is hidden even though the rendered dropdown list is visible.
 3. Need 'name' attribute for all the input elements requiring validation

 ***